lancachenet/lancachenet.github.io/_docs/index.md

 This should bring up a fully functional LanCache and DNS container, and an SNI Proxy to handle passthrough of https traffic.

+## More Detail

+If you want to play with advanced installation and further configuration options we recommend starting with the [Installation](/docs/installation/) page.